nomokazu/linking-attack-poc/README.md

 # Contact

 If you have any questions or operational problems, feel free to contact Nomoto Kazuki at the e-mail address given in the paper.

+# How to test our code
+PoC implementation of Attack requires hardwares.
+If you want to test the code at a minimum, an Ubertooth One, a common monopolar antenna and a webcam are all you need to test.
+If you have a computer with an Ubertooth One environment, you can easily build a PoC environment by simply installing the Python libraries listed in "./attack/requirements.txt".
+Note that Ubertooth One is sensitive to USB communication and may not work well in a virtual environment.

+For testing PoC implementation of Simulation, you only need to install the Python libraries listed in "./simulation/requirements.txt", and you can easily build the environment without any other dependencies.